YongoDavid/DEME-2024-OCTOBER/README.md

 Oct 13
-My github commit history has not been organized lately , so i can to go back to regular updates. i have to help zetech solutions with its Node.js issues (Very good chance to show myy node sills)
+My github commit history has not been organized lately , so i can to go back to regular updates. i have to help zetech solutions with its Node.js issues (Very good chance to show my node skills)